aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/hyperlink/__init__/_index.md

 ## __init__ {#islide}
-Creates an instance of a hyperlink.
+Creates an instance of a hyperlink which points to specific slide.
+            Note: created hyperlink should be assigned to some object from the same presentation, otherwise link will be saved as NoAction.

 ```python